 1. THE STATE MEDICAID PLAN UNDER TITLE XIX OF THE SOCIAL SECURITY ACT;

-DVR/DBVI, OADS and SAMHS have resumed is currently in negotiations to develop a joint MOU in accordance with WIOA regulations.
-The MOU is expected to be approved by June of 2020.
+DVR/DBVI, OADS and DHHS-OBH have resumed is currently in negotiations to develop a joint MOU in accordance with WIOA regulations.
+The COVID-19 pandemic has delayed completion of this MOU, however it will be a priority for completion during 2022. .

 Through its collaboration with DHHS and specifically the coordination of Maine’s Benefits Counseling Network, DVR/DBVI has been able to develop opportunities and overcome barriers to competitive integrated employment for individuals with disabilities who are eligible for MaineCare, the State’s Medicaid program.